Camerode/Voice-Assistant/README.md

 This environment will be used to install the python dependencies to allow the Voice Assistant to run.

 ### Step 4 - Visual Studio Code
 Each IDE is different, but do the same thing.
 However, starting off, open Visual Studio Code and click clone repository from GitHub, search for `Camerode/Voice-Assistant`, now click: `View` -> `Command Palette` -> `Python: Select Interpreter` -> `Python 3.9.13 ('Voice Assistant')...`.
 This has selected the environment for us to install the package.
-If we were to change the environment were to change, the packages would not be installed.
+If we were to change the environment/interpreter, the packages would not be installed, this way it is all in one location.

 ### Step 5 - Installing Requirements
 This part is entertaining to watch (from personal experience)..., in Visual Studio Code, click `Terminal` on the top bar, and `New Terminal`, in that terminal run: `pip install -r requirements.txt`.
 If it didn't install, then the repository wasn't cloned properly.